Imunga Ivanga

 Imunga Ivanga (born 1967 in Libreville, Gabon) is a Gabonese filmmaker.

+Biography

 He was born in 1967 in Libreville, Gabon.
 He studied at University of Libreville and has a masters in literature.
 Also, he speaks several languages like Mpongwe, French, English, Spanish and Italian.
 After a year studying film at the FEMIS in Paris, he specialised in script-writing and in 1996 obtained his degree.
 Also, he is a prolific writer and he has written several scripts for short films, clips and documentaries.